RasaHQ/rasa/docs/core/knowledge-bases.rst

 You also need to add those entities as entities and slots in the domain file.
 If the NER detected those attributes in the request of the user, the action will use those for filter the restaurants.

+Once the bot retrieved some entities from the knowledge base, it will response to the user with

+    `Found the following objects of type 'restaurant':` `1: I due forni`
+    `2: PastaBar`
+    `3: Berlin Burrito Company`

+Or if no entities could be found

+    `I could not find any objects of type 'restaurant'.`

+If you want to change the utterance of the bot, you can overwrite the methods ``utter_no_objects_found()`` and ``utter_objects()``.

 Query the Knowledge Base for an Attribute of an Object
 ------------------------------------------------------

-To obtain the value of an attribute for a specific object, the action needs to know the object and attribute of interest.
+To obtain the value of an attribute for a specific object from the knowledge base, the action needs to know the object and attribute of interest.
 Every object has a key attribute which should be unique.
 Thus, we use the value of that key attribute to identify an object.
 The user can either refer to the object of interest by its name, e.g. value of the key attribute, or he refers to a